StackState Self-hosted v5.1.x

 - 1.Edit the Agent integration configuration file

-A subset of the available CI types is listed and commented out.
+- A subset of the available CI types is listed and commented out.

-Uncomment the line
+- 2.Uncomment the line

 include_resource_typesand the CI types you would like to send to StackState.
 You can add any valid ServiceNow CI type to the include_resource_types list, however, components from resource types that you have added will appear on the Uncategorized layer of a StackState view.instances:- url: "https://<instance_ID>.service-now.com"user: <instance_username>password: <instance_password>batch_size: 100# include_resource_types: # optional and by default includes all resource types(sys Class Names)# - cmdb_ci_netgear# - cmdb_ci_ip_router# - cmdb_ci_aix_server# - cmdb_ci_storage_switch# - cmdb_ci_win_cluster# - cmdb_ci_email_server# - cmdb_ci_web_server# - cmdb_ci_app_server# - cmdb_ci_printer# - cmdb_ci_cluster# - cmdb_ci_cluster_node# - cmdb_ci_computer# - cmdb_ci_msd# - cmdb_ci# - cmdb_ci_unix_server# - cmdb_ci_win_cluster_node# - cmdb_ci_datacenter# - cmdb_ci_linux_server# - cmdb_ci_db_ora_catalog# - cmdb_ci_win_server# - cmdb_ci_zone# - cmdb_ci_appl# - cmdb_ci_computer_room# - cmdb_ci_ip_switch# - service_offering# - cmdb_ci_disk# - cmdb_ci_peripheral# - cmdb_ci_service_group# - cmdb_ci_db_mysql_catalog# - cmdb_ci_ups# - cmdb_ci_service# - cmdb_ci_app_server_java# - cmdb_ci_spkg# - cmdb_ci_database# - cmdb_ci_rack# - cmdb_ci_server# - cmdb_ci_network_adapter

 To check the status of the ServiceNow integration, run the status subcommand and look for ServiceNow under